bahrus/carbon-copy/README.md

 Object properties also observe attribute changes with the same name as the property, and also calls onPropsChange.

-If you set the attribute value for an object property, it will assume the string is JSON (surronded by single quotes), and will parse it.
+If you set the attribute value for an object property, it will assume the string is JSON (surrounded by single quotes), and will parse it.

 Changes to object properties fire events with the name "[name of prop]-changed".